xrdocs/design/_enterprise/2019-07-26-secure-sd-wan-core-design.md

 ![Flex-Algo-multi-plane.png]({{site.baseurl}}/images/Flex-Algo-multi-plane.png){:height="50%" width="50%"}{: .align-center}

-Traffic steered into Algo 128 will only ever traverse the green nodes.
-Traffic steered into Algo 129 will only ever traverse the red nodes.
+Traffic steered into Algo 128 will never traverse the red nodes.
+Traffic steered into Algo 129 will never traverse the green nodes.
 Traffic that is not steered into a particular Algo will go into the default Algo 0 which will use ECMP paths across green and red nodes.

 Failures are isolated to an Algo.
 Because each Algo defines its own topology, failures in one Algo will not cause recalculation in nodes that that don't participate in that Algo.
 All the usual features of Segment Routing work the same: traffic steering can be automated with On-Demand Next-Hop (ODN), which uses BGP route colors to steer traffic into the chosen Flex-Algo.
 TI-LFA operates per-Algo as well.